Academic Research Edition

 4.2 A Five-Layer Containment Model

+Layer 2: Constitutional Gates.
 Inference-time architectural constraints that interrupt neural reasoning and require explicit evaluation before action.
 This is the layer addressed by the Tractatus Framework.

-4.3 Current State of the Layers
+4.3 Current State Assessment

-LayerCurrent StateKey Gaps
+LayerCurrent StateCritical Gaps

-1. Capability ConstraintsPartial (compute governance emerging)No international framework; verification difficult
+1. Capability ConstraintsPartial; compute governance emergingNo international framework; verification difficult

 5. The Pluralism Problem